goostew626/example_backend/README.md

 ## About

 An example of a Microservice API Template using Go and the Gin HTTP Framework.
+This project is still in development and is only a demo.

 ## Project Structure